kleinerweinshop/backbonecommerce/README.md

 ### CLI

-As by now, the CLI supports:
+As by now, the application CLI supports:

 adding a new page